usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 The process of identifying the risks to system security and determining the probability of occurrence, the resulting impact, and additional safeguards that would mitigate this impact.
 Part of Risk Management and synonymous with Risk Analysis.

 #### Shared Secret
-A secret used in authentication that is known to the claimant and the verifier.
+A secret used in authentication that is known to the subscriber and the verifier.

 #### Special Publication (SP)
 A type of publication issued by NIST.
 Specifically, the Special Publication 800-series reports on the Information Technology Laboratory's research, guidelines, and outreach efforts in computer security, and its collaborative activities with industry, government, and academic organizations.